 Although a hairball infrastructure can marginalize the effectiveness of the systems your company needs to support clients, there is hope.
 Using the right strategy and transformational technology can untangle your company’s hairball infrastructure and take your business processes to the next level.

-Read “Transforming the Services-Centric Tech Stack”
+Read “Extending the Services-Centric Tech Stack”